 If you’re planning a visit, check out the latest food tour in Bologna I designed!
-(Led by a team of local experts!
+(Led by a team of local, certified experts!
 I wish I could commute there every day to eat pasta and mortadella.)

 This is my guide to eating & drinking in Bologna (this will be updated when need be- so bookmark it!)

-Overall, I was impressed by the food scene compared to Florence’s.
+Overall, I was impressed by the quality of traditional food found in the center compared to my experience in Florence.
 One may say that you eat better in Modena or Parma (other cities with exceptional foods in the Emilia-Romagna).
-However, I am using Bologna as comparison to Florence since it is more comparable as a cultural hub.
+And it’s not always a given you eat well in Bologna- I’ve had my fair share of mediocre, lackluster affairs!